mnru/hee/README.md

                               then (current+1, v:vs)
                               else nextFree v vs

 In a stack-based language, "functions" can return any number of values, including zero, by pushing them onto the stack.
-For example, the `next-free` function, given a sorted list of bound variables and a starting point, shrinks the list of bound variables that need to searched on the next call, and also returns the next free variable.
+For example, the `next-free` function, given a sorted list of bound ids and a starting point, shrinks the list of bound ids that need to searched on the next call, and also returns the next free id.

     : next-free               -- S num-list num → S num-list num swap                    -- id xs